Billiam/itchpack/README.md

 6. Make edits to `game.html` and `game.scss`
 7. When finished, run `yarn build` and copy the output of `dist/game.html` and `dist/game.css` to your itch page.

+## TODO

+* Support gamejam and profile pages
+* Download and process live itch pages instead of templating a versioned file